robkravec/NFL-Animations/README.md

 It is important to mention that this is a difficult problem to solve and, in fact, front offices have yet to find an adequate solution.

+## Acknowledgements

+This project was completed as part of STA 523 (Statistical Programming) at Duke, taught by Professor Shawn Santo.
+Three of my classmates, Marc Brooks, Yue Han, and Cathy Shi collaborated with me on this project.

 ## References

 - NFL Big Data Bowl 2021 (data, notebooks of competition competitors for